UofI-CDACS/scarecro-system/docs/system_class.md

     {
         "job_id":
         {
-            "object_name": name of the configured class object in the system "object": Reference to class object that runs the function "job_id": Unique id of the job
+            "object_name": name of the configured class instance  in the system "object": Reference to class instance that runs the function "job_id": Unique id of the job
             "function": function to run
             "arguments": arguments the pass to the function, in a list